Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Double Beta Decay

 \section{Double Beta Decay}

 In Sec.~\ref{sec:UV}, we saw that the presence of BSM neutral fermions could lead to new phenomenology in double beta decay experiments.
 In particular, Sec.~\ref{sec:UV} revealed that the most promising scenario involves a scalar mediator in an $s$-channel.
 Let us now analyze this possibility.
-We will work with two different $\chi$ particles and with different couplings for the right and left-handed fermions for the sake of generality. \\
+We will work with two different $\chi$ particles and with different couplings for the right and left-handed fermions for the sake of generality.

 From Fig.~\ref{fig:feyndiag}, it can be observed that the nuclear structure of both processes ($\chi_1\chi_2\beta\beta$ decay and scalar emission) shares the same nuclear structure as the $0\nu\beta\beta$ decay, since the corresponding Feynman diagrams are identical except for the emission of a scalar particle.
 Consequently, all the constants involved in these processes are those appearing in $0\nu\beta\beta$ decay, with the addition of the new interaction terms.
 We therefore denote these common constants generically as $\mathcal{N}_{0\nu}$, which we match to the conventions used in the literature in order to ensure the correct normalization of the nuclear matrix elements (NMEs).
-See Appendix~\ref{App:normalization} for further details.
 We here present the derivation of the decay width for the generic $\chi_1\chi_2\beta\beta$ decay via an $s$-channel scalar.
 We also show the results for the interference with the standard $2\nu\beta\beta$ decay, in the case $S\to \bar\nu\bar\nu$, i.e., for the emission of two active anti-neutrinos.
 For comparison and later analysis we also show the rates for scalar particle emission $0\nu\beta\beta S$ (with ordinary Majoron emission $0\nu\beta\beta J$ as massless limit) and the SM $2\nu\beta\beta$ decay.
-Here note that we omit the calculation of $2\nu_{t-\text{channel}~S}\beta\beta$ via the exchange of a $t$-channel scalar as we are here mainly interested in the modification of the spectrum near the scalar production threshold and this contribution is expected to be sub-dominant due to the higher momentum $|q^2| \approx (100~\text{MeV})^2$ in the propagator \cite{Deppisch:2020sqh}.
-It would also require the calculation of new types of NMEs.
+Here, we note that we omit the calculation of $2\nu_{(t-\text{channel}~S)}\beta\beta$ via the exchange of a $t$-channel scalar as we are here mainly interested in the modification of the spectrum near the scalar production threshold and this contribution is expected to be sub-dominant due to the higher momentum $|q^2| \approx (100~\text{MeV})^2$ in the propagator \cite{Deppisch:2020sqh}.
+In our specific models introduced in Sec.~\ref{sec:UV}, $S$ carries a conserved lepton number charge, and the $t$-channel contribution is not allowed anyway.